 We've been serving the Studio City community since 1939.

-Our Church services were originally conducted at the Studio City Theatre, and land was purchased in 1942 for our own Church Edifice.
-The Church opened to the public on Sunday, February 17, 1951, with a morning, afternoon and evening service.
+Our services were originally held at the Studio City Theatre, and land was purchased in 1942 for our own Church Edifice.
+The Church opened on Sunday, February 17, 1951.
 In November 1962 our Christian Science Reading room on Ventura Boulevard was opened.

 Mary Baker Eddy, who discovered and founded Christian Science, defined Christian Science as “the law of God, the law of good . . . ” (Rudimental Divine Science, p.
 1).
 She’d learned that God is infinite Love, and completely good.
 A clear glimpse of this through prayer has power to heal and transform anyone.